 – David Bornoff

-The ritual of storytelling has always been a part of humanity.
+Storytelling has always been a part of humanity.
 It’s what brings communities together and lifts us up.
-As new technologies arise, there’s an urge to preserve and protect the treasured art and science of marketing–because after all, marketers are storytellers.
+As new technologies arise, there’s an urge to preserve and protect the treasured art and science of marketing–because, after all, marketers are storytellers.
 But as David and Gene reassured us, it’s the hand of the creative that matters.
 No matter how many new technologies arise, the art of storytelling will always win.

 We leave you with Marketers That Matter’s GM, Nadine Dietz, favorite quote: